michael2012z/BitBible/markdown/KJV/files/Num.md

 9. And Moses brought out all the rods from before the Lord unto all the children of Israel: and they looked, and took every man his rod.

-10. And the Lord said unto Moses, Bring Aaron’s rod again before the testimony, to be kept for a token against the rebels; and thou shalt quite take away their murmurings from me, that they die not.rebels: Heb. children of rebellion
+10. And the Lord said unto Moses, Bring Aaron’s rod again before the testimony, to be kept for a token against the rebels; and thou shalt quite take away their murmurings from me, that they die not.

 11. And Moses did so: as the Lord commanded him, so did he.